top of page

 • Reflect your values and approach in your tone

-• If appropriate, mention relevant lived experiences or interests that inform your work
+• Mention relevant lived experiences or interests that inform your work, if appropriate

 People are looking for a therapist they can feel safe with — not just someone who's trained.